Flags of Other Finnic Nations

 Courland Governorate

-Universities were at the heart of cultural life in the Baltic governorates.
-Students formed unions called corporations, which were generally tied to their governorate of origin.
-Later, smaller corporations were created by Polish (Polonia) and Russian (Ruthenia) students.
-By the mid-to-late 19th century, Estonian nationalism began to take root, particularly in literature and the arts.
-Estonian nationalists sought to establish their own student corporations, leading to the secret founding of the Estonian Students' Society (Eesti Üliõpilaste Selts, or EÜS) in 1870.
-In 1881, the society attempted to register as a student corporation under the name "Vironia," adopting the colours blue, black, and white, but opposition from established Baltic German corporations prevented them from gaining official approval.
-Although the Vironia fraternity failed to gain recognition, Estonian students achieved a breakthrough in 1883 when they successfully registered the Estonian Students’ Society (EÜS) at Tartu University.
-Unlike a German-style korporatsioon, EÜS was registered as an academic society, which gave it legal standing.
-The society adopted the colours already in use among its members, making them official symbols within the organization.
-[31]
+By the mid-to-late 19th century, Estonian nationalism began to take root and Estonian nationalists attempted to establish their own student corporations, leading to the secret founding of the Estonian Students' Society (Eesti Üliõpilaste Selts, or EÜS) in 1870.
+In 1881, the society attempted to register as a student corporation under the name "Vironia," adopting blue, black, and white as their colours, but failed for two reasons: the joint council of Baltic German corporation leaders was unwilling to admit a national student organization into its ranks, and the Estonians struggled to gather the 30 members required to found a corporation.
+Although Vironia failed to gain recognition, Estonian students were able to successfully register as an academic society at Tarty University in 1883.
+The Estonian Students' Society (EÜS) adopted the colours already in use among its members.
+[2]

 Estonian Governorate